Skip to Main Content

 This mission statement explains the relationship between the members of their organization, their programming, and their impact very well.
 UTOPIA Washington’s use of the phrase sacred spaces gives the impression that they go above and beyond to ensure that all their programming is inclusive and welcoming.

-Then, by specifying they strengthen the minds and bodies of QTPIs through their programming, they clarify that their values of civic engagement and community organizing help bring people together, but also strengthen the minds and bodies of their beneficiaries as individuals.
+Then, by specifying they strengthen the minds and bodies of QTPIs through their programming, they clarify that their values of civic engagement and community organizing help bring people together and strengthen the minds and bodies of their beneficiaries as individuals.
 Their use of community twice in the mission statement really emphasizes how important the community aspect is to what they do.

 This mission statement was written for their entire constituency.
-This language would really resonate with a QTPI activist looking for an inclusive, welcoming community organizing group, or someone who wants to provide the QTPI community in Washington a sacred space.
+This language would really resonate with a QTPI activist looking for an inclusive, welcoming community organizing group or someone who wants to provide the QTPI community in Washington with a sacred space.

 How to Share Your New Mission Statement